tgroshon/tommygroshong.com/content/posts/leading-effective-teams.md

 I've found one (1) week to be the Gold Standard iteration length.
 It's short enough that you almost never have to interrupt an iteration for some high-priority change because the next sprint is only a few days away.
 It's long enough to let you do meaty things.
-It's really easy to be accurate about what tasks can and can't get done in one week.
-And it's really easy to capacity plan for time-off and holidays.
+Accurately forecasting which tasks can be done in one week is much easier than multi-week.
+If a task is big enough that it's expected to take longer than a week, it almost certainly needs to be broken down further.
+As well, capacity planning for time-off and holidays is very easy when looking at just one week.

 The key, practical difficulty in implementing a one week sprint is that a team has to be *really* effective at the sprint planning (start) and retrospective